umonad/snowcrash/level05/resources/README.md

 done
 ```

-we have created a script.sh how call getflag in the /opt/openarenaserver/ directory
+we have created a script.sh who call getflag in the /opt/openarenaserver/ directory then

-getflag -> "viuaaale9huek52boumoomioc"
+Which yields this token every 2 min: ```viuaaale9huek52boumoomioc```